f1rek0nv0y/dinger/CONTRIBUTING.md

-Note that, if approved, your pull request may have to be closed and re-opened by a contributor with write access due to CI restrictions, but once merged you will still figure as author of the commits nevertheless.
+Note that, if approved, your pull request may have to be closed and re-opened by a contributor with write access due to CI restrictions, but once merged you will still figure as commit author nevertheless.